chaolongwang/SEEKIN/README.md

   1       14052   .
 C       G       .       .
 AF=0.6500       AF1     0.0524  0.0252  0.9531
   ```

-Finally, we can run the `kinship` module with the above `Stdudy.chr22.indvAF.vcf.gz` as the input, The command is similar with the homogenous setting but requiring the estimated individual allele frequency file specified by the flag `–a` and using the `admix` mode specified by flag `–p`.
+Finally, we can run the `kinship` module with the above `Stdudy.chr22.indvAF.vcf.gz` as the input, The command is similar with the homogenous setting but requiring the estimated individual allele frequency file specified by the flag `-a` and using the `admix` mode specified by flag `-p`.

   ```
   seekin kinship -i ./Study.chr22.vcf.gz  -a  ./Study.chr22.indvAF.vcf.gz  -r 0.3  -m 0.05   -d DS  -p admix -n 2000  -t 3 -w 1  -o Study.chr22.admix